-As of September 30, 2018, we had cash and cash equivalents of \$104,245 and short-term investments totaling \$14,712, which were held for working capital purposes.
-Our cash, cash equivalents, and short-term investments consist primarily of cash, money market funds, treasury bills, corporate bonds and certificates of deposits.
+As of March 31, 2019, we had cash and cash equivalents of \$294 million and short-term investments totaling \$31.2 million, which were held for working capital purposes.
+Our cash, cash equivalents, and short-term investments consist primarily of cash, money market funds, treasury bills, corporate bonds and commercial papers.

-In February and March 2018, we issued 7,794,042 shares of Series A preferred stock at \$7.10 per share (\$8.8727 per share CAD) per share in exchange for cash proceeds of approximately \$55.0 million (\$69.1 million CAD) from third-party institutional investors.
+In February and March 2018, we issued 7,794,042 shares of Series A preferred stock at \$7.10 per share (\$8.90 CAD per share) in exchange for cash proceeds of approximately \$55.0 million (\$69.1 million CAD) from third-party institutional investors.
+Upon the closing of the IPO, all shares of the outstanding Series A preferred stock automatically converted into 7,794,042 shares of Class 2 common stock on a one-for-one basis.

-In July 2018, we completed our IPO, whereby 10,350,000 shares of our Class 2 common stock were sold at a price of \$17.00 per share (\$22.45 per share CAD), which included 1,350,000 shares sold pursuant to the underwriters' option to purchase additional shares.
-We received net proceeds of \$163.7 million after deducting the underwriting discount.
+In July 2018, we completed our IPO, whereby 10,350,000 shares of our Class 2 common stock were sold at a price of \$17.00 per share (\$22.45 CAD per share), which included 1,350,000 shares sold pursuant to the underwriters' option to purchase additional shares.
+We received net proceeds of approximately \$163.7 million after deducting the underwriting discount.

-In October 2018, we entered into an indenture relating to the issuance of \$475.0 million aggregate principal amount of 5.00% Convertible Senior Notes due 2023, which included \$25.0 million pursuant to the underwriters' option to purchase an additional aggregate principal amount.
+In October 2018, we entered into an indenture relating to the issuance of \$475.0 million aggregate principal amount of 5.00% Convertible Notes, which included \$25.0 million pursuant to the underwriters' option to purchase an additional aggregate principal amount.
 Net proceeds from the issuance were approximately \$460.8 million, after deducting the initial purchases' commissions.